 A Case for Mandarin Chinese

 Spanish is a good home base and Mandarin is a healthy reach.
 They’re both widely spoken across the planet, incredibly useful in the workplace, and entirely attainable with the right attitude and perseverance.
-If there’s ever a time to tackle the two, it’s when life is simple and the brain is at its spongiest.
+If there’s ever a time to tackle the two, it’s childhood.
+This is when life is simple and the brain is at its spongiest.
 If you think there’s a better combination, let us know in the comments section.

 About the author: Matthew Dancis writes for Listen & Learn, a language-training company that offers customized group and individual packages around the world.
 Take one of their 18 free language level tests.
 Matthew is from Philadelphia and has lived in Argentina and Colombia, splitting his time between writing and teaching English.
 If you have any questions or comments, you can contact Matthew at email@example.com.